Skenvy/dispatch-suggestor/README.md

 * Default `'main'`.
 ### `checkout-root`
 * _Optional_
 * The path to the root folder of the checked out repo, relative to the default working-directory, `$GITHUB_WORKSPACE`.
-Should be the same as the value provided to `@actions/checkout` `with.path:`, or default.
+It should be the same as the value provided to `@actions/checkout` `with.path:`, or default.
 * Default `'.'`.

 ## Inputs -- less common and logging options